nutanix-japan/nai-llm/docs/appendix/infra_nkp_airgap.md

 ## NKP High Level Cluster Design

-The ``nkpdev`` cluster will be hosting the LLM model serving endpoints and AI application stack.
+The ``nkpdarksite`` cluster will be hosting the LLM model serving endpoints and AI application stack.
 This cluster and will require a dedicated GPU node pool.

 ### Sizing Requirements

-Below are the sizing requirements needed to successfully deploy NAI on a NKP Cluster (labeled as ``nkpdev``) and subsequently deploying single LLM inferencing endpoint on NAI using the `meta-llama/Meta-Llama-3-8B-Instruct` LLM model.
+Below are the sizing requirements needed to successfully deploy NAI on a NKP Cluster (labeled as ``nkpdarksite``) and subsequently deploying single LLM inferencing endpoint on NAI using the `meta-llama/Meta-Llama-3-8B-Instruct` LLM model.

 ???
 Tip "Calculating GPU Resources Tips"